finn-no/Nomad-introduction-on-Schibsted-Tech-Day/README.md

+## Introduction to Nomad - 2016.02.18

-## Introduction to Nomad held at Schibsted Tech Day 2016.02.18
+This is an introduction to Nomad held at Schibsted Tech Day 2016.02.18.

+To watch the presentation, just go to [https://finn-no.github.io/Nomad-introduction-on-Schibsted-Tech-Day/](https://finn-no.github.io/Nomad-introduction-on-Schibsted-Tech-Day/).

+More info below for working on the code.

 ### Requirements